Ten Ways To Promote Your Business With Twitter

 “Tweet” When You Are Away From Work Also.

 On a regular basis the key to building a good community is to “Tweet” even though you may be busy.
 Use a service which sets up pre-scheduled “Tweets” for particular times of the day.
+You might want to look to get Twitter retweets from credible social media providers as well.

 Do not be a faceless organisation in the eyes of others.
 Build personality by adding a human touch and feel about your business.
 Use your real name when “Tweeting” because this is a good idea and always post a little personal stuff or personal interest’s without being too scandalous.